 A Tidal Wave of Text from English Faculty

 The Department of English currently employs 34 English professors.
 Over the 18 months, nearly half will publish a book.
 The torrent includes veteran and debut authors, creative writers and scholars, with topics from the sublime to the farcical.
-Professor Julie Schumacher, who won the Thurber Prize for American Humor for her splendid campus novel Dear Committee Members, next month ventures into new territory with Doodling for Academics: A Coloring and Activity Book (University of Chicago Press).
+Professor Julie Schumacher, who won the Thurber Prize for American Humor for her splendid campus novel Dear Committee Members, ventured into new territory with Doodling for Academics: A Coloring and Activity Book (University of Chicago Press).
 More good news for fans of Dear Committe Members: Schumacher is at work on another novel, and it sounds like it may be based in academia.

-McKnight Distinguished University Professor John Watkins in May presents After Lavinia: A Literary History of Premodern Marriage Diplomacy (Cornell University Press), his sixth book and third as sole author; and medievalist Associate Professor Rebecca Krug this spring publishes her second, Margery Kempe and the Lonely Reader, also with Cornell.
+McKnight Distinguished University Professor John Watkins in May presented After Lavinia: A Literary History of Premodern Marriage Diplomacy (Cornell University Press), his sixth book and third as sole author; and medievalist Associate Professor Rebecca Krug this spring published her second, Margery Kempe and the Lonely Reader, also with Cornell.
 In February, poet and Associate Professor Peter Campion collected the proceedings of our popular 2014 conference "John Berryman at 100" in John Berryman: Centenary Essays (Peter Lang).